manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 left blank.
 Including an end date supports reporting and analysis of historical protections.

-The end date format should be as defined by ISO 8601 (i.e YYYY-MM-DD)
+The end date format should be as defined by ISO 8601 (i.e. YYYY-MM-DD)

 ### 10. Spatial Information